-If you’ve tried these Bat Bites or any other recipe on Suburban Simplicity, then don’t forget to rate the recipe and let me know how it went in the comments below, I love hearing from you!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more delicious food, fun crafts + DIYs and what I’m up to on a daily basis!
+If you try these Bat Treats or any other recipe on Suburban Simplicity, then don’t forget to rate the recipe and let us know how it went in the comments below, we love hearing from you!
+Better yet, use the hashtag #suburbansimplicity if you make the recipe.

 Easy 4-Ingredient Bat Treats

-- Take apart Oreo Thins and cut cookie wafer in half or cut cookie in half and then take apart.
+- Take apart Oreo Thins and cut the cookie wafer in half or cut the cookie in half and then take apart.
 Unwrap Peanut Butter Cups.

-- Take a small dab of frosting and place it on the underside of the cut cookie wafer and attach it to the center of the Peanut Butter Cup.
+- Take a baggie and add a small amount of frosting to it.
+Cut the tip off the end and squeeze a small dab of frosting on the underside of the cut cookie wafer near one tip and attach it to the center of the Peanut Butter Cup.
 Do the same for the other half of the cookie wafer.

-- Attach the goggly eyes on top of the cookie wafer wings in the center of the Peanut Butter Cup with a dab of frosting.
+- Attach the candy googly eyes on top of the cookie wafer wings in the center of the Peanut Butter Cup with a dab of frosting.
 Repeat steps until all bat bites are done.

 Other Halloween Tips